Mystery Diner in Peru: Riverfront Bar & Grill offers good food, late kitchen hours

 The Italian beef at Riverfront Bar & Grill in Peru was how I like it.

-Stacks of well-seasoned beef and loads of mozzarella cheese in every bite filled a toasted, crispy bun.
-The sandwich also came with pepperoncini on top and au jus for dipping.
+Stacks of well-seasoned beef and loads of mozzarella cheese in every bite filling a toasted, crispy bun.
+The sandwich also comes with pepperoncinis on top and au jus for dipping.

 This was the perfect entree ($8.50) to take in a Sunday night football game.